Catfish Dispute: Aftermath

 The catfish trade disputes affect the Vietnamese producers significantly, since they have agreed to the quota imposed by the US.
 In April 2003, the Vietnam Association of Seafood Exporters and Producers (VASEP) agreed to cut shipment volumes from 2003 to 2005, with penalties for exceeding quota.
 One of the largest export products of Vietnam was restricted by a series of trade barriers to protect domestic producers, particularly, the CFA in this case.

 Nevertheless, the amount of frozen fish imported to the U.S. increased to 215 million pounds in 2014, which valued at more than $300 million a year.
-Despite of the lawsuits and lobby efforts, U.S. catfish producers saw production fall by nearly 50 percent from 630 million pounds in 2004 to around 340 million in 2013.
+Despite the lawsuits and lobby efforts, U.S. catfish producers saw production fall by nearly 50 percent from 630 million pounds in 2004 to around 340 million in 2013.
 With the additional costs of labels and adopting the new inspection system, domestic producers are considering to eliminate catfish from their productions.

 For American consumers, this trade dispute affected their budget negatively.
 Without the cheap catfish from Vietnam, U.S. consumers face higher prices from domestic producers.
 Consumers now will bear the costs of the label process as well as the USDA inspection requirement on each pound of catfish that they buy from domestic producers.
 Experts even predict that the action against foreign producers would force consumers to buy more Vietnamese catfish.
 Furthermore, other commodities and goods imported from Vietnam would likely to be at higher prices as Vietnam sought to retaliate in the dispute.